maliMirkec/clamp-it/README.md

 - `clampExtension.baseFontSize`: Set the global base font size (default: 16).

+- `clampExtension.showComments`: Show comments with min and max values in the generated clamp() function (default: false).

 ### Local Project Settings

 You can override the global settings for individual projects by adding them to your project's `.vscode/settings.json` file: